instructorc/comp170_program4/README.md

 like until they enter a sentinel value.

-At the conslusion of selecting all items, the program will display the total number of items purchased and the total cost.
+At the conclusion of selecting all items, the program will display the total number of items purchased and the total cost.

 **Hints**
 - Make use of two dimensional arrays.